spraakbanken/swell-project/Normalization_guidelines.md

    "Orsaken beror på..."

-3. If minimising the number of tokens changed conflicts with not changing the meaning, keep the meaning.
+3. If there is a conflict between minimising the number of tokens changed and the meaning changed, then keep the meaning.

    In item (1) above (different target hypotheses), changing "bor" to "bra" is a bigger change than changing "bor" to "med att bo" because it replaces one word with another word with a different meaning